niklasmh/tdt4100-oop-bullet-maniac/README.md

-# tdt4100-oop-bullet-maniac
+# Bullet Maniac
-Creating a game as last assignment in OOP
+This is my last assignment in OOP.
+Here I've focused on implementing most of what I've learned throughout the season and tried out new techniqes searched from the Internet.